-5.35 The development costs adopted within our appraisals are evidenced (where necessary) and set out below.
-Note that we consulted with stakeholders on these assumptions at the workshop on 13 July 2017 (see Appendix 10).
+5.24 The development costs adopted within our appraisals are evidenced (where necessary) and set out below.
+Note that we consulted with stakeholders on these assumptions at the workshop on 13 July 2017.

-Initial Payments
+Initial Payment

-5.36 Table 5.18 below shows the 'up-front' costs prior-to or at start-on-site.
+5.25 Table 5.13 below shows the 'up-front' costs prior-to or as start-on-site.

-Table 5.18 - Residential Appraisals Initial Cost Assumptions
+Table 5.13 - Residential Appraisals Initial Cost Assumptions

-Item Comment Planning Application Professional Fees and Reports Allowance for typology, generally 2 times statutory planning fees Statutory Planning Fees Based on national formula CIL This is the CIL rate (£ psm) and an input to the CIL sensitivity tables which shows the impact of potential movement in the charging schedule which is currently: £55.86psm for residential typologies £23.34psm for residential strategic allocations £0psm for rural exception sites (100% offerdable) affordable) Site-Specific S106/S278 Site Specific Allowance for typology - note that this is in addition to external works costs.
-The appraisals include allowances (£ per dwelling) for Sport, Open Space and Recreation Contributions Education Contributions - Primary Education Contributions - Secondary (note, CIL will be used in Kendal and Ulverston schools and Cartmel Secondary school) Any site specific Highways Contributions.
+Item Comment Planning Application Professional Fees and Reports Allowance for typology, generally 2 times statutory planning fees Statutory Planning Fees Based on national formula CIL This is the CIL rate (£ psm) and an input to the CIL sensitivity tables which shows the impact of potential movement in the charging schedule which is currently: • £55.86psm for residential typologies • £23.34psm for residential strategic allocations • £0psm for rural exception sites (100% affordable) Site-Specific S106/S278 Site Specific Allowance for typology - note that this is in addition to external works costs.
+The appraisals include allowances (£ per dwelling) for

+Item Comment

+Sport, Open Space and Recreation Contributions

+Education Contributions - Primary

+Education Contributions - Secondary

+Highways Contributions

 We have made an allowance of £1,000 per dwelling for Section 106 costs and provide sensitivities upwards and downwards of this.